tap0119/ScriptMaker/README.md

 # Madness Script Maker
 A Blood on the Clocktower script pdf creator, with added customization options.
+[For examples of PDFs, cilck here](public/Examples)

 For any feedback or questions, contact @Thomas04 on the Unoffical BOTC discord.

 #### https://madness-script-maker.vercel.app